Projected exponential methods for stiff dynamical low-rank approximation problems: Projected exponential methods

+The definition of the (explicit) \textit{projected exponential Runge-Kutta} (PERK) methods is naturally obtained from~\ref{eq:exponential_runge_kutta}.
+We state them here for a method with $s$ stages as

 where $\Tr \colon \Rmn \rightarrow \Mr$ represents taking a best rank $r$ approximation of a matrix in Frobenius norm.
 Recall that this can be computed by truncating the SVD of the given matrix to its $r$ dominant terms.
 We therefore call this operator the truncation operator.

-The computational cost of~\eqref{eq:projected exponential euler} mainly comes from evaluating the $\varphi$-functions.
-In practice, these operators are never formed explicitly but their action on $Y_0$ and $\proj{Y_0}{\cG (Y_0)}$ is computed directly.
-In particular, since $Y_0$ and $\proj{Y_0}{\cG (Y_0)}$ have rank at most $r$ and $2r$, resp., we can use Krylov techniques to approximate the action of these operators onto a tall matrix with at most $2r$ columns.
-A practical implementation that exploits even more structure will be detailed in~Section \ref{sec: efficient implementation}.
-For now, let us focus on the theoretical analysis of the scheme.
+It is natural to consider using the same operators $a_{ij}(h \cL), b_i(h \cL)$ and coefficients $c_i$ as derived in the classical theory.
+Indeed, the projected methods coincide with the classical methods when $r=\min\{m, n\}$.
+Also, the same order conditions will appear in the expansion of the defects, as we will see later in the analysis.

+The methods~\eqref{eq: projected exponential methods} are computationally attractive only when the internal stages remain of sufficiently low rank and when this is exploited in implementation.
+Thanks to the tangent space projection, $\rank(G_{nj})~\leq~2r$ and the growth in rank comes mainly from the terms $\sum_{j=1}^s a_{ij} (h \cL) G_{nj}$ and $\sum_{i=1}^s b_i (h \cL) G_{ni}$.
+The computational and memory requirements will therefore grow with the number of internal stages $s$.
+However, compared to classical Runge--Kutta methods, the scaling is higher than linear in $s$ due to the numerical linear algebra of low-rank calculations.
+We therefore limit our analysis to the one-stage and two-stage methods stated below.